 What Income-Driven Repayment Plan are You Eligible For?

-There are four federal income-driven repayment plans that have different eligibility criteria and terms.
+There are four federal IDR plans that have different eligibility criteria and terms.
 These income-driven repayment plans can reduce monthly payments for people with incomes below a certain threshold.

-It should be noted that income-driven repayment plans don’t apply to private student loans.
+It should be noted that federal IDR plans don’t apply to private student loans.
 They’re only an option for federal student loans.

 Income-Driven Repayment Plans for Federal Student Loans

-The four options available for federal student loan borrowers are:
+The federal Department of Education offers the following four IDR options for eligible federal student loan borrowers:

-For all income-driven repayment plans, discretionary income is used to determine monthly payments.
+All IDR plans generally use discretionary income to determine monthly payments.
 So, if there is a change in a borrower’s income or family size, their monthly payment could increase or decrease, depending on the change.
-Borrowers enrolled in an income-driven repayment plan are required to recertify their income and family size each year.
+Borrowers enrolled in an income-driven repayment plan are typically required to recertify their income and family size each year.

-The REPAYE and ICR plans are open to anyone with eligible federal loans.
+The SAVE and ICR plans are open to anyone with eligible federal loans.
 Under these two repayment plans, the amount owed each month is always tied to a borrower’s discretionary income.
-This could mean that if an individual’s income increases over time, they may end up paying more each month than they would under the 10-year Standard Repayment plan.
+This could mean that if an individual’s income increases over time, they may end up paying more each month than they would under the 10-year Standard Repayment Plan.

 Pros and Cons of Income-Driven Repayment Plans

 This means you’ll be paying off the loan longer and possibly paying more in interest over time.
-If you stay on an income-driven repayment plan, the government might forgive any remaining balance after 20 or 25 years of payments.
+If you stay on an income-driven repayment plan, the government might forgive any remaining balance after 20 or 25 years of payments — or as little as 10 years for SAVE Plan enrollees with original principal balances of less than $12,000.
 But the amount that is forgiven may be taxed as income.